smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Aftermath no longer requires contact, and its damage is buffed to 1/3 of the foe's max HP

+- Gluttony allows a Pokemon to use a Berry twice.

 - Guts, Quick Feet, and Toxic Boost take half damage from poisoning